Extragalactic planet: Candidate extragalactic planets

+Candidates from gravitational microlensing

 Twin Quasar-related planet

 A microlensing event in the Twin Quasar gravitational lensing system was observed in 1996, by R. E. Schild, in the "A" lobe of the lensed quasar.
 It is predicted that a 3-Earth-mass planet in the lensing galaxy, YGKOW G1, caused the event.
 This was the first extragalactic planet candidate announced.
 This, however, is not a repeatable observation, as it was a one-time chance alignment.
 This predicted planet lies 4 billion light years away.

-PA-99-N2
+PA-99-N2 b

 A team of scientists has used gravitational microlensing to come up with a tentative detection of an extragalactic exoplanet in Andromeda, the Milky Way's nearest large galactic neighbor.
 The lensing pattern fits a star with a smaller companion, PA-99-N2, weighing just around 6.34 times the mass of Jupiter.
 This suspected planet is the first announced in the Andromeda Galaxy.

-Evidence of a population of rogue planets

-A population of unbound planets between stars, with masses ranging from Lunar to Jovian masses, was indirectly detected, for the first time, by astrophysicists from the University of Oklahoma in 2018, in the lensing galaxy that lenses quasar RX J1131-1231 by microlensing.